-Schools may purchase school psychologist time to provide supplemental services to identified students.
 School psychologists are highly trained support personnel who can provide a broad range of services to students, staff, and parents.
 Schools may consider purchasing additional time to focus on one or more of the following areas of service.
-The services provided by a school psychologist should be consistent with the activities described in the school plan.
+The services provided by a school psychologist should be consistent with the activities described in the SPSA.